Goredell/SearchTree/README.md

 # SearchTree
 App tasks:
-- [x] Search for files in specified directory chosen using textbox or browse button :heavy_check_mark;
+- [x] Search for files in specified directory chosen using textbox or browse button;
 - - [ ] \(Optional) Use many directories;
 - - [x] Show all files in a TreeView;
 - - - [x] \(Optional) Open file directory on doubleclick;